 MEET THE AUTHOR, TIFFINEY HARMS

-Tiffiney Harms is in her fifth year as Professor of Vocal and Choral Music at Central Christian College where she conducts the Concert Choir, select vocal ensemble, and teaches Conducting and Applied Voice lessons.
-Harms, a Nationally Certified Teacher of Music, holds her Master of Music Education with an emphasis in Piano Pedagogy from the University of Oklahoma, where she studied with Dr. Jane Magrath.
+Tiffiney Harms is an Assistant Professor of Music at Sterling College in Sterling, Kansas.
+A Nationally Certified Teacher of Music, she holds her Master of Music Education with an emphasis in Piano Pedagogy from the University of Oklahoma, where she studied with Dr. Jane Magrath.
 She received her Bachelor of Arts degree in Piano Performance at Sterling College.
 She also holds her National Certification in the Kodály Concept from the University of Oklahoma.